 RetroPlatform Simple Storage Format

-This document explains the format used by RetroPlatform implementations like Amiga Forever and C64 Forever when syncing data to storage devices like SD cards.
+This document explains a format formerly used by RetroPlatform implementations like Amiga Forever and C64 Forever when syncing data to storage devices like SD cards.

 As of 2016, native RP9 format support is being embraced by growing numbers of third-party devices and players, making the simplified format described here unnecessary.
 It is therefore being discontinued.
 New features are added to the RP9 format and to the related authoring and processing tools (e.g. as included in Amiga Forever and C64 Forever).